jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 <a name='git_integration_and_autodeployment'></a>
-##Set up Git integration and auto-deploy in Bluemix DevOps Services
+##Set up Git integration and auto-deploy in DevOps Services

 You can work with your app's code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing your changes to a
 Git repository.
-You can auto-deploy your code if you use the Build & Deploy capabilities of Bluemix DevOps Services.
+You can auto-deploy your code if you use the Build & Deploy capabilities of DevOps Services.

 1. To enable auto-deploy, go to the Bluemix overview for your app and click **ADD GIT**.
 A Git repository is created and is populated with example code and a deployed app.
 ![Add Git button](/tutorials/jazzeditor/images/bm-add-git-integration_NEW.png)
-You might be prompted to enter your password to verify that Bluemix DevOps Services can act on your behalf.
+You might be prompted to enter your password to verify that DevOps Services can act on your behalf.
-![Bluemix DevOps Services sign in page](/tutorials/jazzeditor/images/jh-signin.png) **Important:** The first time that you access Bluemix DevOps Services, you must create an alias that is linked to your IBM id.
+![Bluemix DevOps Services sign in page](/tutorials/jazzeditor/images/jh-signin.png) **Important:** The first time that you access DevOps Services, you must create an alias that is linked to your IBM id.
 An alias is a unique, publicly visible short name that is used in Git repository paths, the Track & Plan feature, and in desktop and command line clients, including the URL for the repository that is created for you.
 For this one-time process, follow the instructions in the window.

 2. Make sure that the **Populate the repository with the starter application package and enable build and deploy** check box is selected.
 ![Create Git repo dialog](/tutorials/jazzeditor/images/bm-create-git-repo_NEW.png)